How to Host a Great Party for Your Little Ones and Not so Little Ones.

 - And relax, you have this all 'wrapped' up (pun intended).

 The first decision you should make is a theme.
 The theme can be simple, like their favorite colors, or it can be complex, like their favorite cartoon character.
 If it is an adult party, think of Mardi Gras or Football/Baseball themes.
 If it is a child party, think of Dora, Pirates, Princess, and Cars.
-You can also use the colors of their favorite thing as opposed to the actual licensed decorations (for instance you could decorate with pinks for princess, black for pirates, or team colors for adults).
+You can also use the colors of their favorite thing as opposed to the actually licensed decorations (for instance you could decorate with pinks for a princess, black for pirates, or team colors for adults).